MicrosoftDocs/quantum-docs/articles/manage-workspace-access.md

 ## Role requirements for creating a workspace

 When you [create a workspace](xref:microsoft.quantum.how-to.workspace), you first select a subscription, resource group, and storage account to associate with the workspace.
-Starting at the subscription scope, you must have the following levels of access to create a workspace.
+Your ability to create a workspace depends on the levels of access you have, starting at the subscription scope.
+To view your authorization for various resources, see [Check your role assignments](#check-your-role-assignments).

 ### Subscription Owner